The Pursuit of Supply Chain Resilience

 To build the multidimensional supply chain analytics strategy that will drive business success, Gartner tells supply chain leaders to

-• Harvest accurate and comprehensive data, and build the teams with the technical and business skills needed to maximize its value.
+• Harvest accurate and comprehensive data and build teams with the technical and business skills to maximize their value.

-• Test a variety of supply chain analytics tools and techniques to understand which is most effective for mitigating business disruptions.
+• Test various supply chain analytics services, tools, and techniques to understand which is most effective for mitigating business disruptions.

-• Invest in the technologies and digital transformation that support real-time data analytics for the supply chain.
+• Invest in robust supply chain analytics services and digital transformation technologies that support real-time data analytics for the supply chain.

 Supply chain analytics solutions usually include most of the following features: